Immokalee Road (CR 846) at Randall Boulevard Intersection Project Development and Environment (PD&E) Study

 What is a PD&E Study?

 A Project Development and Environment (PD&E) study is an environmental and engineering process developed by the Florida Department of Transportation (FDOT) to determine social, economic, natural and potential physical environmental impacts associated with a proposed transportation improvement project.
 The process follows procedures set forth in the National Environmental Policy Act (NEPA) of 1969 and federal and state laws and regulations.
 The PD&E study process is a blending of preliminary engineering, environmental impact assessments, public outreach and agency coordination.
+The environmental review, consultation, and other actions required by applicable federal environmental laws for this project are being, or have been, carried-out by FDOT pursuant to 23 U.S.C. § 327 and a Memorandum of Understanding dated December 14, 2016, and executed by FHWA and FDOT.

 The process used in the development of the project is made up of several components.
 These include: